 During the day, I am a Graduate Career Advisor at the Centre for Career Action at the University of Waterloo.
 I provide career support for graduate students and postdocs pursuing academic- and industry-related jobs through one-on-one appointments, workshops, and conferences that prioritize a value-centric approach.

-During the night, I am a researcher in (Digital) Life Writing, (New) Media studies, and 20th-century American literature.
-My research addresses the cultural narratives surrounding and participating in technologies through the intersections of life writing, media archeology, and twentieth-century American literature.
+At night, I am an independent researcher in (Digital) Life Writing, (New) Media studies, and 20th-century American literature.
+My research addresses the cultural narratives surrounding and participating in technologies through the intersections of digital life writing, media archeology, and narratives about tech in American culture.
 In the Fall of 2018, I successfully completed my PhD in English at the University of Waterloo.

 As an instructor, I have designed and taught courses on academic writing, digital communication technologies, literary representations of digital technology, and comics.
 These courses involve a variety of methods, including media analysis, rhetorical analysis, and literary analysis, as well as experiential activities and assignments such as critical media projects and workshops.

-Over at my blog, you can read me writing about my research, teaching, and past graduate experiences.
+Over at my blog, you can read updates on my research, teaching, and past graduate experiences.